rpresb/nodejs-microservice-test/README.md

 ## FAQ

-In case of any question you need to open a Github issue on this repo with the label "question".
+In case of any question just send an e-mail to: vinicius.linck@e-core.com